projectcapsule/capsule/docs/operator/references.md

     <key>: <value>
 ```

-The tenant owner is not allowed to change or remove such labels and annotations from the service objects.
+The tenant owner is not allowed to change or remove such labels and annotations from the _Service_.

 ### spec.ingressClasses
-Field `ingressClasses` specify the Ingress Classes assigned to the tenant.
+Field `ingressClasses` specifies the _IngressClass_ assigned to the tenant.

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1